microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

     Azure automated machine learning picks an algorithm and hyperparameters for you and generates a model ready for deployment.
 Azure automated machine learning can be applied for text classification problems such as automatically classifying the claims text as either home or auto.

-2. Can they really expect a non-data scientist to create performant models using automated machine learning?
+2. Can they really expect to create performant models using automated machine learning?

     Automated machine learning in Azure Machine Learning helps to simplify and expedite the process of producing a performant model.
 You can create and run automated machine learning experiments in code using the [Azure ML Python SDK](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-auto-train) or if you prefer a no code experience, you can also create your automated machine learning experiments in the [Azure portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-portal-experiments).
+It’s a useful tool in the toolkit that can be leveraged by both non-data scientists as well as professional data scientists.

 _Free-text Analytics_